Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 Competition from new construction is intense, so pricing must be sharp.
 However, resale homes often offer better finishes than base-model new builds.

-Our strategy: Emphasize the "move-in ready" advantage over waiting 4-6 months for new construction, and target remote workers who value the commuter rail option.
+Salisbury Real Estate's strategy: Emphasize the "move-in ready" advantage over waiting 4-6 months for new construction, and target remote workers who value the commuter rail option.

 Closest to Utah Lake with water views.
 Mix of townhomes and single-family.
 Premium pricing but unique waterfront lifestyle.